nathannye/sanity-yaml/README.md

 To get started, write up a `.yaml file` using the syntax described below.

 ## Gotchas
 99% of the syntax is native yaml.
-But a few liberties were taken:
+But the array syntax had some liberties taken to keep it closer to typescript:

 ### Arrays